 - Miscellaneous – This and that, gifts and donations, anything that doesn’t fit elsewhere.

 - Bank Fees – No more stiff ATM fees for us!
-We paid zero bank fees in 2016 (though in 2015 we paid $0!)
-It has helped us so much to have a savings account here in Costa Rica and write checks to ourselves from our U.S. bank account.
+We paid a total of $17 in bank fees in 2016 (though in 2015 we paid $0!)
+It has helped us so much to have a savings account here in Costa Rica.
+We write checks to ourselves from our U.S. bank account when we need cash.

-So, all in all, 2015 was another very good year for the Yeatmans.
+So, all in all, 2016 was another very good year for the Yeatmans.
 We’re frugal, and tend to live simply, though we’re not minimalists.
 We did a lot with the money we spent, both here in Costa Rica and while traveling, and we feel really good about that.
-But the best things in life are the things money can’t buy — being grateful for all we have, being with and caring for those we love, and enjoying this beautiful country to be our home and we are grateful that it allows us to live the life we choose at an affordable price.
+But even more important than what it cost us to live in Costa Rica is that fact that we love it here.
+We have chosen this beautiful country to be our home and we are grateful that it allows us to live the life we choose at an affordable price.

 - Our 2014 Cost of Living Summary